Twice Baked Potato Casserole

-Nothing says comfort food like Twice Baked Potato Casserole!
-A mouthwatering casserole full of tender russet potatoes, gooey cheddar cheese, and creamy filling full of sour cream, onion, and BACON!
+Nothing says comfort food like this twice baked potato casserole.
+Full of tender russet potatoes, gooey cheddar cheese, and a creamy filling full of sour cream, onion, and BACON!

 This is one of my favorite potato recipes of all time!
-If I could describe this potato casserole, I feel like it can be compared to a warm blanket on a rainy day.
-Soothing, tender, and never wanting it to end!
+If I could describe this potato casserole, I would call it a warm blanket on a rainy day, but with food.
+Probably because I usually eat it when it’s yucky outside and I’m under a blanket watching Netflix.

-Although you’ll be full, you’re more than likely going to grab another serving— we’ll keep it our little secret.
+Dig in, and although you’ll be full, you’re going to grab another serving— we’ll keep it our little secret.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

-- Sour cream – Full fat, low fat, or fat free.
-Substitute plain Greek yogurt, cream cheese, or even buttermilk.
+- Sour cream – Substitute plain Greek yogurt, cream cheese, or even buttermilk.

 - Bacon – Use regular or thick cut.
 Pre-cooked bacon is great for quick prep.